Big Class Homework

 – Pupils are responsible for filling in their own homework diary.

-– Pupils can earn Dojo points for the effort they put into being responsible and organised.
+– Pupils can earn house points for the effort they put into being responsible and organised.

 Pupils will usually have:

 Literacy: – Spelling words.
 Prim Ed workbooks have been issued to each pupil.
 1 unit should be completed every 2 weeks.
-Spelling test will usually happen on a Friday.
+Spelling test will usually happen on a Monday with Mrs Holland.

-Maths: – Pupils are encouraged to play a range of mental maths games at home.
+Maths: Pupils are encouraged to play a range of mental maths games at home.
 These games are taught and discussed in school.
-Purchasing a pack of cards and a couple of dice would be useful for some maths games. – Websites and game info can be found on our school website.
+Purchasing a pack of cards and a couple of dice would be useful for some maths games.
+Pupils should also use their homework jotter to show understanding of what they have been working on in school.
+Websites can be found below.

 Pupils will have homework relating to other curricular areas from time to time; this could be research, resource gathering or a project.
-You will be able to see what your child has been doing in class by regularly logging onto the school website https://blogs.glowscotland.org.uk/sa/fishertonpsandeyc/
+You will be able to see some of the things your child has been doing in class by following our school Twitter.

 I will often advise pupils how they can extend their learning at home and give them the opportunities to value and manage their learning beyond the classroom.